 Authenticating an existing user (phone-based strategy)

-Once you have obtained a Session Token, you are ready to talk to GraphQL and interact with the user's financial data.
+Once you have obtained a User Session Token, you are ready to talk to GraphQL and interact with the customer's financial data.

 See our API Reference for additional authentication actions, including endpoints token introspection and revocation.